 (© IEA, 2021)

 Buildings in Europe, as in many advanced economies, have substantially longer lifetimes than less developed countries.
 By 2050, over half the building stock will still be in use.
 EU building stock accounts for 40% of the EU’s energy consumption and 36% of its green house gas (GHG) emissions.
-To achieve net zero emissions by 2020 requires a significant commitment, psychologically and financially, to the deep renovation of these buildings.
+Net-zero emissions require significant commitments, both psychologically and financially, to the deep renovation of these buildings.
 The key actions for existing buildings are (i) reducing the demand for heating and cooling via renovation of the building envelope, (ii) using new low-energy consuming equipment in general (and specifically using more energy efficient heating equipment), (iii) increasing uptake and use of renewable energy sources, and (iv) adopting “smart buildings” (European Commission, 2020).
-Unfortunately, there are many barriers to deep renovation including human, organisational, technological, and environmental barriers.
-The ultimate objective of RINNO is to contribute to accelerating the rate of deep renovation in the EU by reducing the time, effort and cost of deep renovation while improving energy performance and stakeholder satisfaction.
-We plan to do this by designing, developing, and demonstrating a novel open renovation platform for managing and delivering deep renovation projects for residential buildings from planning and design, through to retrofitting, operation and monitoring.
+RINNO contributes to accelerating the rate of deep renovation in the EU by reducing the time, effort and cost of deep renovation while improving energy performance and stakeholder satisfaction.
+We do this by designing, developing, and demonstrating a novel open renovation platform for managing and delivering deep renovation projects for residential buildings from planning and design, through to retrofitting, operation and monitoring.